ajpinedam/maui-wiki/Migrating-from-Xamarin.Forms-(Preview).md

 Please note these steps might change as we get closer to GA, but generally the process would remain the same.
 Currently we would recommend following these manual steps as we continue work on the .NET upgrade-assistant tool to provide a quicker upgrade process.

 These steps are for Xamarin.Forms apps using Xamarin.Forms version 5.0 or higher, for best experience.

-TBD stay tuned for more updates.
+> ⌚ Please refresh/come back to this page as we update it with more findings/steps. 🔥

 ## Supported Project types and minimum requirements